 Can I eat edamame while pregnant?

 Consult a healthcare provider if unsure about soy intake.

-Common Questions About edamame in Pregnant
+Common Questions About edamame While Pregnant

+Can I eat edamame while pregnant?